 The free basic water per person was derived from the World Health Organisation standard, which stipulates a standard of 25 Litres per person per day and based on a household of 8 people this translates to 6000 Litres of water per month per household.
 The motivation for 75 litres per person per day targets an intermediate level of service which would enable households to have a yard connection as opposed to a communal tap.
 It would support a flush toilet with a septic tank which is an improvement on Ventilated Pit Latrines.
 It will also support the campaign of one-home-one food garden.
 Current policy only refers to free basic water and prescribes the minimum standard it does not state at most 25 litres per person per day and therefore there appears to be no policy conflict.
-The intervention requires coordination between DCOGTA and DWA.
+The intervention requires coordination between DCOGTA and DWAS.

-Strategic Objective 4.6: Improve energy production and supply

-Sufficient electricity is available for the growth and development needs of KZN.
+Strategic Objective 4.6: Improve energy production and supply Sufficient electricity is available for the growth and development needs of KZN.

 KZN has insufficient electricity infrastructure to meet the rising demands of both industry and household consumers due to the limited capacity of the current power stations.
 This is further compounded by the backlogs in the supply of electricity.
-Overall there is limited funding for maintenance.
-Consequently there will be increased power outages which will negatively impact on growth and development.
+Overall there is limited funding for bulk infrastructure and maintenance.
+Consequently household access to electricity will be delayed and there will be increased power outages which will negatively impact on growth and development.